 Title:

-EXHIBIT C: AFFIRMATIVE FAIR HOUSING MARKETING PLAN GUIDELINESTENANT SELECTION PLAN, & PROJECT MARKETING PLAN
+EXHIBIT C: AFFIRMATIVE FAIR HOUSING MARKETING PLAN GUIDELINES, TENANT SELECTION PLAN, & PROJECT MARKETING PLAN

 All projects, regardless of funding, must complete and submit an Affirmative Fair Housing Marketing Plan on the prescribed Form HUD-935.2A available online.
 The DHCD Attachment to Form HUD-935-2A must be included.
 Approval of the Affirmative Fair Housing Marketing Plan is contingent on the following: